davidenitti/DC/README.md

 # Distributional Clauses
 Probabilistic logic language for inference, planning and learning in static and dynamic domains
-DC: Distributional Clauses for static models
+DC: Distributional Clauses for inference in static models
 DCPF: Distributional Clauses Particle Filter for filtering in dynamic models
 HYPE: planner for hybrid MDPs based on DCPF (code not yet available)
 HybRel: planner for hybrid relational MDPs based on DCPF (code not yet available)